 I am a 'deep value' investor/analyst mainly focused on the US small-cap universe.
 I started out with a long-only bias (stocks trading close to NCAV etc.), but I have now started to focus on the short side as well.
 I am especially interested in instances of aggressive accounting and earnings manipulation.
-I am always looking to connect with fellow investors so do not hesitate to contact me!
+I am always looking to connect with fellow investors/analysts so do not hesitate to contact me!
 I am also passively looking for a job on the buy-side.

 I'm an Army veteran and former energy dividend writer for The Motley Fool.
 My goal is to help all people learn how to harness the awesome power of dividend growth investing to achieve their financial dreams, and enrich their lives.
 With 20 years of investing experience, I've learned what works and more importantly, what doesn't, when it comes to building long-term wealth and income streams.
 I'm currently on an epic quest to build a broadly diversified, high-quality, high-yield dividend growth portfolio that:

-1. Pays 4-5% yield
+1. Pays 5% to 6% yield

 2. Offers 9%-10% annual dividend growth